 9 May 2023

-The video games industry has been using artificial intelligence (AI) for decades.
-Looking back as far as to the vacuum-tube computer age (1950s) the first chess machines capable of playing chess or reduced chess-like games entered the market.
-Only 40 years later (1997), chess engines running on super-computers or specialized hardware were capable of defeating even the best human players.
+The video games industry has been using artificial intelligence for decades.
+The first chess machines capable of playing chess or simplified chess-like games entered the market as far back as the 1950s in the tube computer age.
+By 1997, chess engines running on super-computers or specialised hardware were capable of defeating even the best human players.
 Although the use of AI is not new to the video games industry, the recent rise of new technologies like Chat GPT or Stable Diffusion, may change the way games are designed, developed, and experienced.

-The simple entry barrier makes generative AI models like Chat GPT feel more exciting and demonstrable, as, with simple prompts, pictures and even computer code can be drafted within seconds.
+The low entry barrier makes generative AI models like Chat GPT easily accessible, as with simple prompts, pictures and even computer code can be drafted within seconds.
 But as we all know “with great power comes great responsibility” or at least a lot of associated legal issues.

 Generative AI works by learning patterns and structures from a huge volume of data sets/content.
 This data typically consists of text, images, or other forms of media such as music or computer code.
-The trainings data for an AI model can be obtained from various sources, such as publicly available datasets like Common Crawl, by scraping the web or mining open-source repositories.
-Once the AI tool is trained to recognize certain patterns it can generate output based on a text input (prompt).
-In the video games industry, there are many potential use cases, reaching from art, music, computer code to level design, pitches and marketing materials.
+The training data for an AI model can be obtained from various sources, such as publicly available datasets like Common Crawl, by scraping the web or mining open source repositories.
+Once the AI tool is trained to recognise certain patterns it can generate output based on a text input (prompt).
+In the video games industry, there are many potential use cases, reaching from art, music, and computer code to level design, pitches and marketing materials.

-With the rise of use-cases numerous legal issues are associated.
-However, the issues are even more complicated as video games are multi-jurisdictional products and each jurisdiction has its own laws and courts.
-The following are a few examples of those issues mostly from an Austrian and EU perspective, which will be looked into in further detail in the coming issues of this article-series.
+With the rise of use-cases come a variety of legal issues.
+These are made all the more complicated as video games are multi-jurisdictional products and each jurisdiction has its own laws and courts.
+Here are some key issues (mostly from an Austrian and EU perspective).
+These are discussed in more detail in our Interface edition focusing on AI and video games.